Farama-Foundation/PettingZoo/CONTRIBUTING.md

 Contributing code is done through standard github methods:

 1. Fork this repo
-1. Commit you code
+1. Commit your code
 1. Submit a pull request.
-It will be reviewed by maintainers and they'll give you proper feedback so you can iterate over it.
+It will be reviewed by maintainers and they'll give feedback or make requests as applicable

 #### Considerations
 - Make sure existing tests pass (run `pytest pettingzoo/tests/pytest_runner.py`)
 - Make sure linter passes (run `check_style.sh`)
 - Make sure your new code is properly tested and fully-covered
 - Any fixes to environments should include fixes to the appropriate documentation
+- Changes to environment functionality should be avoided when reasonable, and when they occur the environment version must be bumped.